 How passion fruit got its name

 The name has nothing to do with the fruit being an aphrodisiac.
 Rather, it's named after the passion, or crucifixion, of the biblical Jesus.
 When Spanish missionaries to South America first discovered the flowers that turned into the fruit, they saw them as symbolic of the crucifixion.
+Looking at the photo above, you can see why.
 According to Specialty Produce, missionaries saw "the three stigmas as the three nails, the corona as the crown of thorns, the five stamens as the five wounds, the five petals and five sepals as the ten apostles and the purple petals as the purple robe."

 How to pick a passion fruit